gale93/randballs/README.md

 ## What is this ?
 Balls !
 Just a playground for testing stuff and performances.
 Each ball randomly changes its color.
 On collision if they have the same color they merge, otherwise bounce.
+[Try it now](https://github.com/gale93/randballs/releases)

 A short video about this: